gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 That means that even for a fit that does not have the toes crimped up against the toebox front, the toes will all make contact against the shoe.

 <!--* no hot spots, where excessive pressure concentrates-->
-While the shoes should exert a low level of pressure all around the feet, there should be no hot spots where they push extra hard.
+While the shoes should exert a low level of pressure all around the feet, there should be no hot spots where they push much harder.
-(This demand for a precise match between foot and shoe shape is why there are chapters describing feet and shoes earlier.)
+(This demand for a precise match between foot and shoe shape is why there are chapters describing feet and shoes above.)
-Of course, when your entire feet are in pain because you aren’t used to the sensation, it’s not easy to tell apart a spot that hurts more.
+Of course, when your entire feet are in pain because you aren’t used to the sensation, it isn’t easy to tell apart a spot that hurts more.

 <!--* once acclimatised to the sensation, you can step on a foothold with your big toe and fully weight it-->
 And finally, a good fit can’t be determined just by how the shoe is on your unweighted foot.